TDSR Private Property Singapore: What Buyers Must Know in 2026

 If you have only ever bought an HDB flat before, the most useful thing to learn first is what does not apply.
 The 30% Mortgage Servicing Ratio (MSR) is an HDB and Executive Condominium rule.
 It does not apply to private condominiums, walk-ups, or landed homes financed with a bank loan.

 For private property, only one ratio matters: the Total Debt Servicing Ratio (TDSR), capped at 55% of gross monthly income.
-This single difference is why a household earning S$15,000 a month can often borrow more for a private condo than for an HDB flat of similar value — the second 25 percentage points of headroom (55% TDSR vs 30% MSR) belong to private buyers.
+That single difference is why a household earning S$15,000 a month can often borrow more for a private condo than for an HDB flat of similar value.
+Private buyers get the extra 25 percentage points of headroom (55% TDSR vs 30% MSR); HDB buyers do not.

 How TDSR Is Actually Calculated

 The arithmetic is simple.
-The trap is the assessment rate.
-Banks cannot use the headline rate on your loan package — they must size the qualifying instalment using the higher of the contractual rate or 4.00% p.a., per MAS TDSR rules.
+What trips people up is the assessment rate.
+Banks cannot use the headline rate on your loan package.
+They have to size the qualifying instalment on the higher of the contractual rate or 4.00% p.a., per MAS TDSR rules.

-In April 2026, fixed packages start from 1.40% p.a. and SORA-linked loans typically deliver an effective 1.65%–1.85% p.a. (see our live current Singapore home loan rates).
-Every one of those is below the 4% floor, so the floor wins.
-Your real cash outflow is one number; the number the bank uses to assess you is bigger.
+In April 2026, fixed packages start from 1.40% p.a. and SORA-linked loans typically deliver an effective 1.65% to 1.85% p.a. (see our live current Singapore home loan rates).
+Every one of those sits below the 4% floor, so the floor wins.
+What you actually pay each month is one number.
+The number the bank uses to qualify you is higher.
 The full mechanics are in our companion piece on the MAS 4% stress test.

-Two things to notice.
-First, the buyer qualifies for an instalment of S$5,100, but their actual monthly outflow at 1.65% is only S$3,770 — a S$1,330 monthly buffer that exists by design.
-Second, the credit-card line item shaved S$600 off the headroom.
-Most buyers forget this entirely.
+Look at what happened there.
+The buyer qualifies for an instalment of S$5,100, but their actual outflow at 1.65% is only S$3,770.
+That S$1,330 monthly gap is the cushion the stress test is meant to build in.
+And notice the credit-card line: it quietly shaved S$600 off the headroom.
+Most buyers forget about it entirely.

 The Credit-Card Trap (And Other TDSR Killers)

-Private property buyers tend to be higher earners with multiple credit cards, a car, perhaps a renovation loan from a previous home.
-Each line item bites into TDSR before the new mortgage even enters the picture.
+Private property buyers tend to be higher earners with multiple credit cards, a car, maybe a renovation loan left over from a previous home.
+Every one of those bites into your TDSR before the new mortgage even enters the picture.

 Every existing obligation consumes TDSR headroom before the new mortgage is added.
 Credit-card balances are counted at a 3% monthly factor regardless of whether you clear the bill in full each cycle.

-- Credit cards: 3% of the outstanding statement balance, treated as a monthly debt — even if you pay in full.
+- Credit cards count at 3% of the outstanding statement balance as a monthly debt, even if you clear the bill in full.
 A S$50,000 balance costs you S$1,500/month of TDSR room.

-- Car loans: Full monthly instalment included until the loan is fully discharged.
+- Car loans count at the full monthly instalment until the loan is fully discharged.

-- Personal, education, renovation loans: Full monthly instalment, regardless of how short the tail is.
+- Personal, education and renovation loans count at the full monthly instalment, however short the tail is.

-- Existing property loans: Full instalment on every outstanding home loan you guarantee or co-borrow on.
+- Existing property loans count at the full instalment on every outstanding home loan you co-borrow on or guarantee.

-- Guarantor positions: Banks may include a share of any loan you have guaranteed for a parent, sibling, or partner.
+- Guarantor positions matter too: banks may include a share of any loan you have guaranteed for a parent, sibling or partner.

-Variable income is haircut by 30%.
-Bonus, commission, director's fee, and rental income only count at 70% for TDSR.
-A S$10,000/month commission earner is assessed on S$7,000.
-Self-employed buyers are assessed on a two-year NOA average, also after the 30% haircut.
-Plan ahead with our TDSR/MSR affordability calculator before you book a viewing.
+Watch out for the variable-income haircut.
+Bonus, commission, director's fee and rental income only count at 70% for TDSR.
+So a S$10,000/month commission earner is assessed on S$7,000, not S$10,000.
+Self-employed buyers get assessed on a two-year NOA average, again after the 30% haircut.
+Run the numbers with our TDSR/MSR affordability calculator before you book a viewing.

 Joint Borrowers and the IWAA Tenure Rule